Osek (Teplice District): History

 The history of the area is closely connected with the Osek Monastery.
 Between 1196 and 1197, Cistercian monks arrived from Mašťov and founded the monastery.
 The monastery complex grew over time to become the economic and social hub of the region.
 In 1278, it was looted by Brandenburg troops.

 The village of Osek was founded shortly before the monastery.
 Until the early 14th century, the inhabitants of the village made a living mainly by cattle breeding.
 In the 14th century, mining of silver and tin developed.

 In 1421 and then again in 1429, the monastery was burned down by the Hussites and many monks were killed.
 The property of the monastery was gradually dismantled, and in 1580 it was abolished by Emperor Rudolf II.
 Osek was acquired by the Prague archbishopric and the monks were forced to leave for Zbraslav Monastery.
 The dissolution of the monastery was annulled in 1614 by Pope Paul V. During the Thirty Years' War, the Osek estate was confiscated by Protestants and sold to several buyers.
 In 1626, the monastery was returned to the Cistercians and began to regain its glory, which fully developed in the 18th century.

+On 3 January 1934, the worst mining disaster in the country's history occurred in the territory of Osek.
+As a result on an explosion, 144 people died at the Nelson III mine.

 The monastery was abolished in 1950 and restored in 1991.